hadley/adv-r/OO-essentials.md

 ### Defining classes and creating objects

 S3 is a simple and adhoc system: there is no formal definition of a class.
 To make an object an instance of a class, you just take an existing base object and set the class attribute.
-You can do that with `attr()`, `class()`, or during creation of the object with `structure()`:
+You can do that with `attr()` or during creation of the object with `structure()`.
+However, if you're modifying in place it's better to use `class()` since this communicates your intent more clearly.

 ```R
 foo <- list()